-Plan Description: The City contributes to the California Public Employees Retirement System (PERS), an agent multiple-employer public employee defined benefit pension plan.
+Plan Description: The City contributes to the California Public Employees Retirement System (PERS). an agent multiple-employer public employee defined benefit pension plan.
 PERS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
 PERS acts as a common investment and administrative agent for participating public entities within the State of California.
 All permanent full and part time City employees working at least 1,000 hours per year are eligible to participate in PERS.
 Under PERS, benefits vest after five years of service.
 Upon retirement, participants are entitled to an annual retirement benefit, payable for life, in an amount equal to a benefit factor multiplied by their highest average monthly salary over twelve consecutive months of employment.
 Benefit provisions and all other requirements are established by state statute.
 The establishment and amendment of specific benefit provisions of the plan is authorized by resolution of the City Council.
 PERS requires plans with less than 100 active participants to participate in risk pools.
-The City participated in the Miscellaneous 3.0% at 60 Risk Pool and the Safety 3.0% at 50 Risk Pool for the year ended June 30, 2013.
+The City participated in the Miscellaneous 3.0% at 60 Risk Pool for employees hired prior to December 31, 2012 and the Miscellaneous 2.0% at 62 Risk Pool for employees hired on or after January 1, 2013 for the year ended June 30, 2014.
+In addition, the City participated in the safety 3.0% at 50 Risk Pool for employees hired prior to December 31, 2012 and the Safety 2.7% at 57 Risk Pool for employees hired on or after January 1, 2013 for the year ended June 30, 2014.
 Copies of the PERS annual financial report and pertinent past trend information may be obtained from their Executive Offices at 400 P Street, Sacramento, CA 95814.